Winter Tires: Myths and Facts

 Like other vehicle safety features such as ESC, ABS and 4WD/AWD, winter tires have their limits.
 When the vehicle is driven beyond those limits due to overconfidence in the equipment, the end result is the same: an unstable vehicle state on the brink of a slide and loss of control.
 An overconfident driver with a safety-feature-rich vehicle will be at a greater risk of injury than the average driver as their accidents will tend to happen at higher speeds.

 FACT: Running winter tires involves additional expenses

 In terms of the tires themselves, a set of good winters costs about the same as all-seasons.
-For my small Toyota Yaris, I paid around $450 for my set of a name-brand version.
-That's about what I've always paid for a new set of all-seasons.
+When I had a small Toyota Yaris, I paid around $450 for my set of a top name-brand version.
+That's about what I've always paid for a new set of all-seasons for that car.
+A set of winter tires can cost $800-$1,000 or more for larger vehicles like trucks and SUVs.
 In using winters, you do have the up-front cost of a second set of tires.
 This initial cost, however, is offset in the long run: your normal tire wear is split across two sets, so your all-seasons will last longer (you're only using them 6-8 months of the year).

 MYTH: Winter tires perform better than all-seasons in cold weather

 This is a common selling point you'll hear from winter tire manufacturers.
 While it's true that some tests have given winter tires an edge over all-seasons on dry-road braking in subfreezing temperatures, this effect is not noticeable in everyday driving.
 I saw no perceptible difference in handling during dry, cold weather between my winter and all-season tires.